 According to both the Department of Education and the National Association of College Admissions Counselors, nearly 60% of college students will start and end their college careers at different schools.
 That is a lot of transfer students.
 If your student is one of these transfer students, he may need your support more than ever.

 The college transfer process may not be easy.
-It takes time and energy, requires adjustments, requires understanding of the transfer process and may require extra time from your student to complete her degree.
-Your student will be most successful if she knows herself well, understands her strengths, challenges and passions, and evaluates her reasons for the transfer.
-According to the 2009 National Survey of Student Engagement, transfer students may be less “engaged” in high impact activities such as study abroad, internships, research, or capstone experiences, so your student may need you to remind her to seek out these opportunities.
+It takes time and energy, requires adjustments, requires understanding of the transfer process and may require extra time from your student to complete their degree.
+Your student will be most successful if they knows themselves well, understands their strengths, challenges and passions, and evaluates their reasons for the transfer.
+According to the 2009 National Survey of Student Engagement, transfer students may be less ”engaged” in high impact activities such as study abroad, internships, research, or capstone experiences, so your student may need you to remind them to seek out these opportunities.

 Transfer students need to be prepared for differences in campus culture, academic expectations, and levels of formality at different institutions.
-They should also be prepared for a phenomenon often dubbed “transfer shock”.
+They should also be prepared for a phenomenon often dubbed ”transfer shock”.
 This accounts for a possible dip in GPA in the first semester at a new institution.
-Helping your student be prepared may help him to avoid it.
-Your student may look to you for reinforcement of his decision.
-Two of the most important things that you can do as a parent of a college transfer student is to support your student’s decision and share his excitement.
+Helping your student be prepared may help them to avoid it.
+Your student may look to you for reinforcement of their decision.
+Two of the most important things that you can do as a parent of a college transfer student is to support your student’s decision and share their excitement.

 In addition to generally supporting your transfer student, here are a few suggestions that you may want to keep in mind and pass on to your student to help the transition go smoothly.
-It is important that your student think beyond the actual transfer process itself and give thought and attention to what comes next as he settles in at his new school.
+It is important that your student think beyond the actual transfer process itself and give thought and attention to what comes next as they settle in at their new school.

 - Determine whether there is a designated person at the school who assists transfer students.
 Take advantage of this person’s expertise in helping new transfer students adjust.